-Many myths surround the subject of DWI and DUI.* Scientific information and evidence is used here to correct some of those myths.
+Many myths surround the subject of DWI and DUI.
+(Other initials are sometimes used in states.)
+Scientific facts are used to correct some of those myths.
 It’s fun to discover DWI and DUI facts and fiction.
 Share them with your family and friends!

 “Alcohol on the breath” is a reliable sign of alcohol drinking and intoxication.

 Alcohol is actually virtually odorless.
 The odor of things commonly found in alcoholic beverages is what people perceive as alcohol.
 The breath odor from drinking a non-alcoholic beer is the same as that from drinking an alcoholic one.

 Research using experienced police officers shows that odor strength estimates are unrelated to actual BAC.
 In the study it ranged from zero to .13.
 That’s almost twice the legal limit for driving.
 The estimates made by the officers were no more accurate than random guesses.
 The researchers found that estimates of alcohol on the breath are unreliable.2

 People who abstain from alcohol are “alcohol-free.”
 Therefore, they can’t be arrested for DUI.

 The human body produces its own supply of alcohol naturally on a continuous basis, 24/7.
 It’s “endogenous ethanol production.”
 So we always have alcohol in our bodies.
 And in some cases people produce enough to become legally intoxicated and arrested for DUI.3

 Diabetics suffering hypoglycemia have symptoms that can cause them to fail field sobriety tests.
 Symptoms include disorientation, staggering, drowsiness and poor motor control.
 But a breathalyzer will clear them from suspicion of DWI or DUI.